Planning

 10 Multiple Choice questions on the planning process

-By the end of March 2026, all Councils are required to have weekly food waste recycling services to conform with the Environment Act of 2021.
 Brighton and Hove City Council plans to start food waste collections in 2025.
 The Waste Transfer Station has had difficulty in handling odorous waste.
 It has no entrance airlock system.
+Waste transfer stations typically rely on maintaining negative air pressure inside the building to keep odorous air from escaping.
+Without an airlock (a sealed vestibule with two sets of doors), each time a waste truck enters or exits, that pressure is disrupted, allowing foul air to escape directly into the surrounding environment.
 Odour also escapes through the vents designed to let air into the building.

 In 2025 the council will be commencing a formal scheme for people who want to opt out of having weedkiller used in their street.
 However, residents wanting to opt out will have to weed the street themselves three times a year to keep pavements clear and safe.